sethflowers/blog/_posts/2017-08-01-Unexpected-behavior-with-DBCC-checkident-when-reseeding-an-identity-column-in-table.md

   select * from B -- Id = 0... ???
 {% endhighlight %}

-If for some reason you need to reseed a table that is empty, you can use something like the following that gives you the behavior you would expect:
+If for some reason you need to reseed a table that is empty, but may or may not have had data in the past, you can use something like the following that gives you the behavior you would expect:

 {% highlight sql %}
   declare @ReseedValue int = (select case when exists(SELECT * FROM sys.identity_columns WHERE object_id = OBJECT_ID('dbo.B') AND last_value IS NOT NULL) then 0 else 1 end)